*WINNER: 2020 KENTUCKY HISTORY AWARD (Kentucky Hisstorical Society)

 About the author

-Elizabeth DiSavino is Assistant Professor of Music at Berea College.
-She has presented at the Appalachian Studies Association conference and been selected as a Spoken Word winner for the Women of Appalachia Project.
+Elizabeth DiSavino is an Associate Professor of Music at Berea College.
+She has been featured on NPR’s “All Things Considered” and has appeared on PRI’s “Studio 360.”
+Her book, Katherine Jackson French: Kentucky’s Forgotten Ballad Collector recieved the 2020 Kentucky History Award from the Kentucky Historical Society.
+Professor DiSavino has presented at the Appalachian Studies Association conference and been selected as a Spoken Word winner for the Women of Appalachia Project.
 Her work has been published in the Paterson Literary Review, and she has received grants from the Hutchins Library Sound Archives and the Kentucky Foundation for Women.
 She lives in Berea, Kentucky.